cblearn/cblearn/docs/contributor_guide/index.rst

 After you finished changing push this branch to Github and open a pull request to the ``master`` branch there.
 Once the request is opened, automated tests are run.
 If these tests indicate a problem, you can fix this problem on your branch and push again.
-Once the automated tests are successful, maintainers of OrdComp will review the changes and provide feedback.
+Once the automated tests are successful, maintainers of cblearn will review the changes and provide feedback.
 Usually after some iterations, your changes will be merged to the ``master`` branch.

 ..
 Note:

     If you state a pull request, your changes will be published under `this open source license`_.

-.. _this open source license: https://github.com/dekuenstle/ordcomp/blob/master/LICENSE
+.. _this open source license: https://github.com/dekuenstle/cblearn/blob/master/LICENSE